 I suppose a narrow building could go up in that open space, but hopefully it will remain as it is — a nice little aberration in the tightly-packed streets of Manhattan.

 When I began my search for this alleyway, I already had a couple places in mind.
 There’s an alleyway near Great Jones and Lafayette Street which has been used in several 80s movies.
 But that turned out not to be the location.
 I then checked out some other alleys I knew about that were further downtown, but they didn’t match either.
 Finally I ended up back where I should’ve started in the first place — Crosby Street.
-Turns out Scorsese used a small alley near Tom the bartender’s apartment, and was a passageway I was already familiar with, as it was briefly featured in the 1984 movie, C.H.U.D..
+Turns out Scorsese used a small passageway near Tom the bartender’s apartment (which was also briefly featured in the 1984 movie, C.H.U.D..)

-And like the murder that takes place in the alleyway in After Hours, Crosby Street was not adverse to its criminal element during its existence, with brothels and opium dens interspersed between the homes and warehouses, and one of the most notorious and gruesome crimes taking place outside a grocery store.
-According to The New York Tribune, in 1877, local resident James Flood pursued his frantic wife, Mary, out of a small store at 55 Crosby Street, as she cried out “Don’t strike me!”
+And like the murder that takes place in the alleyway in After Hours, Crosby Street was not adverse to its criminal element during its existence, with brothels and opium dens interspersed between the homes and warehouses.
+In fact, one of the most notorious and gruesome crimes took place not too far from where the scene was shot.
+According to The New York Tribune, in 1877, local resident James Flood pursued his frantic wife, Mary, out of a small grocery store at 55 Crosby Street, as she cried out “Don’t strike me!”
 The quarreling couple’s chase culminated with the husband killing her by thrusting an iron spike through her chest.

 This kind of brutality seemed as commonplace back then as the murder in the alleyway was depicted in this scene.
 And knowing Paul’s luck, he’d probably get blamed for Many Flood’s murder as well.